Risk Factors Dashboard

 We are subject to extensive and frequently changing laws relating to healthcare fraud, waste, and abuse.

-As described in “Government Regulation” in Item 1 of Part I above, federal, state, and local governmental entities in the U.S. and elsewhere continue to strengthen their position and scrutiny over practices that may indicate fraud, waste, and abuse affecting government healthcare programs such as Medicare and Medicaid.
+As described in “Government Regulation” in Item 1 of Part I above, federal, state, and local governmental entities in the U.S. and elsewhere continue to strengthen their position on, and scrutiny of, practices that may indicate fraud, waste, and abuse affecting government healthcare programs such as Medicare and Medicaid.
 Those laws may be interpreted or applied in a manner that could require us to make changes in our operations at added expense.
+Alleged failures to comply with those laws, including the federal Anti-Kickback Statute, expose us to federal or state government investigations or qui tam actions, and to liability for damages and civil and criminal penalties.
 Failures to comply with those laws, including the federal Anti-Kickback Statute, might expose us to federal or state government investigations or qui tam actions, and to liability for damages and civil and criminal penalties.
-Failures to comply with those laws, including the federal Anti-Kickback Statute, expose us to federal or state government investigations or qui tam actions, and to liability for damages and civil and criminal penalties.
 Such failures might result in the loss of licenses or our ability to participate in Medicare, Medicaid, or other federal and state healthcare programs, or pursue government contracts.
 These sanctions might have a materially adverse impact on our business operations and our financial position or results of operations.

 15